 McLean Hospital 115 Mill Street Belmont, MA 02478

 Answers to these questions provide the most nuanced and revealing insights about brain function in serious psychiatric illness and addiction.
-“By enhancing communication and collaborative interactions, the Division of Basic Neuroscience is greater than the sum of its parts,” he says.
+“By enhancing communication and collaborative interactions, the Basic Neuroscience Division is greater than the sum of its parts,” he says.

 Recruitment and retention of outstanding faculty who are addressing important research questions and creating a robust mentoring environment are key foci of the new division.
 “I would like our investigators to feel that they are part of a community and not individuals working on their own.
 The enhanced collaboration and the research and grants that will grow out of these interactions will make us even more effective scientifically,” says Coyle.

 As McLean begins its third century, it is an appropriate time to reaffirm its visionary commitment to fundamental research, according to Coyle.
 “McLean is truly the birthplace of neurochemistry.
 Our work today in the Basic Neuroscience Division continues that proud tradition,” he says.
 “Armed with the knowledge we possess within these walls, the talent, the drive and the resources, we are well positioned to improve people’s lives for generations to come.”